 How can I get involved in after school events?

-Check the school website for PTO meetings and parental involvement events.
+Check the school website for PTO meetings and family engagement events.
 School messenger is also used to alert parents of upcoming events.

 What is DPAC and how can I get involved?

 The Davidson County Title I District Parental Advisory Council provides training opportunities to empower parents to be team players in the education of children.
 The goals of the parent advisory council include: advocate for children and their families, network and collaborate with Title I families at the school, share information from council meetings with the school and parent community, and relay information between the school and the Title I Parent Advisory Council.
-Davis-Townsend’s DPAC representatives for the 2015-16 school year are Leighann McBride (fourth grade parent) and Summer Canovai (kindergarten parent).
+Davis-Townsend’s DPAC representative for the 2018-19 school year is Summer Canovai (third grade parent).
 Mrs. Bumgarner, Davis-Townsend’s lead teacher, is also included on DT’s DPAC.
-If you are interested in being a part of DPAC for the 2016-17 school year, please contact Mrs. Lydia Hedrick.
+If you are interested in being a part of DPAC for the 2019-2020 school year, please contact Mrs. Lydia Hedrick.
 Each year we look for parent representatives to serve on DPAC, Advisory Council, our School Improvement Team, and PTO.

 What kind of professional development training do specialists go through?

-During the 2015-16 school year, reading and math specialists will attend 5 district
+During the 2018-19 school year, reading specialists will attend 5 district

 Are the reading specialist meetings set up by the parent or the teacher?